anav5704/Clicker-Firebase/readme.md

 ![hero](https://github.com/anav5704/Clicker-Firebase/blob/main/docs/clicker-firebase.png)

 This is a simple button clicker game made using Firebase real-time.
 Users can login/register using Firebase auth and then click to earn points and upgrade to better buttons.
 There is also a real-time leaderboards that update when users save their scores.
+Also pleae don't use Firebase.
+It's okay if you want to give it a try but trust me [Supabase](https://supabase.com) is way better in every way - and it's open source.

 ## Technologies Used